 - How much riding experience have you had ?

 - Can you trot or canter ?

 - When was the last time you rode ?

 - Have you learnt to ride English style?

+- What type of horse would you like to ride?

 With responses to the questions, clarify the answers with the waiver form just completed and clarify responses where required, ie how many times have you cantered ?, what do you do when the horse canters ?
 If customer responds to question about riding style other than English then they are to be considered a level below their own stated ability.